judexzhu/Learning-Terraform/terraform-basics/provision-software.md

 }
 ```

-If you want to upload a file into the instance, you have to add a **provisioner "file" {} **inside the "aws_instance" resource. **Source = "app.conf"** _that means we have a file "app.conf" next to our tf files and we want to upload this file to the aws\_instance. **destination = "/etc/myapp.conf"** is the destination where we want to put the file inside the instance.
+If you want to upload a file into the instance, you have to add a **provisioner "file" {} **inside the "aws\_instance" resource. **Source = "app.conf"** \_that means we have a file "app.conf" next to our tf files and we want to upload this file to the aws\_instance. **destination = "/etc/myapp.conf"** is the destination where we want to put the file inside the instance.

 **File Uploads** can be used in conjunction with **remote-exec** to execute a script.
 That means you can use "File uploads" to upload a script into the instances, then use the "remote-exec" to execute the script.

 The provisioner may user **SSH **\(for Linux\) or **WinRM **\(for Windows\).

+#### Connection

 So to use SSH, you can use "**connection**":